New side bar web browser for more weather info or your web page of interest.

 1) Install the free NOAA Weather and

-Climate Toolkit Version 3.4.11 or better.
+Climate Toolkit Version 3.5.9 .
 Besure to click the link "-- Check

 if you have a current version of Java installed --" before Launching the